Healthbooq

 Executive Function Development in Children: What It Is and How to Support It

-Executive function is less well-known than intelligence as a predictor of outcomes, but in some respects it is more important.
-A child with high IQ an...
+Executive function is less well-known than IQ as a predictor of outcomes, but in practical terms it matters at least as much.
+A child with high IQ and...